mvadai/muonhunter/README.md

 The writing frequency can be changed in settings.py.

 #### Export data into spreadsheet
-- Check out this ideo: https://www.youtube.com/watch?v=lY-0Rk3oNpw
+- Check out this video: https://www.youtube.com/watch?v=lY-0Rk3oNpw

 ## AVR firmware version history: